pulibrary/conference_notes/2024_09_owasp_global_appsec/day2.md

 ### Learning from Past Security Breaches: Strengthening AppSec Efforts and Focus by Jon McCoy

+Emphasis on putting runbooks in place _before_ a security event.
+And blameless post-incidents meetings.
+And supporting new members of the security community.

 ### I Know What You Did Last Summer: Lessons Learned from Privacy Breaches and Scandals by Dr. Kim Wuyts